xiix0/scam/README.md

-For courage mounteth with occasion.
+Patch griefs with proverbs.
-		-- William Shakespeare, "King John"
+		-- William Shakespeare, "Much Ado About Nothing"